Take your nest egg. Multiply it by 8%. Can you live the life you want to live on that?

 For the past decade, the New Zealand stock market has been a “rock star”.
-Kiwi investors have reaped the benefits.
+Therefore, some Kiwi investors have reaped the benefits.

-Our mission is to try to understand why it’s grown and to forecast whether or not investors can expect it to continue.
+At Wealth Morning it is our mission to try to understand why it’s grown and to forecast whether or not investors can expect it to continue.